Content Security Policy Generator & Scanner

 A Content Security Policy (CSP) helps prevent cross-site scripting (XSS) and data injection attacks by controlling which resources can load on your website.

-Our free CSP Generator scans your site, detects scripts, styles, and third-party domains, and generates a secure Content Security Policy header you can deploy immediately.
+Our free CSP Generator scans up to 3 pages, detects scripts, styles, and third-party domains, and generates a secure Content Security Policy header you can deploy immediately.

 The Definitive Guide to Generating a Content Security Policy in 2026